Ferratauris/hugo/content/en/Linux/LPIC-1/Linux Shell.md

 When we type a command in shell, a program is run from a binary.
 The kernel looks at the instruction set in a binary file and executes the instructions.

-A command acan be broken into differnt parts.
+A command acan be broken into different parts.
 * command (The default instruction set)
-* arguement (Changes to the instruction set)
+* argument (Changes to the instruction set)

 Examples of these are:

 * ls ---> Command.
-Will list all files/folders that are not hidden in your presend working directory
+Will list all files/folders that are not hidden in your present working directory
-* ls -alh ----> Command + Arguement.
-Will list ALL files including the hidden ones in a LIST format that  shows more information like which permitions the file have, the size of a file, what user and group the file belongs to, when the file was modified and the size and make it HUMAN readable
+* ls -alh ----> Command + Argument.
+Will list ALL files including the hidden ones in a LIST format that  shows more information like which permissions the file have, the size of a file, what user and group the file belongs to, when the file was modified and the size and make it HUMAN readable

 Below is an example